-A typical day of teaching green education in paradise might start with house or mural painting, eco snorkel briefings for tourists or conducting a beach clean.
-Also, it could involve lesson planning.
-We organise 3 weekly School Clubs which are normally in the afternoon.
-We are proud to say our school clubs are part of the Roots and Shoots program by the famous Jane Goodall.
+A typical day of teaching green education in paradise starts with a house or mural painting, eco-snorkel briefings for tourists or conducting a beach clean.
+Also, it could involve planning lessons for 3 weekly school clubs.
+We are very proud that our school clubs are part of the Roots and Shoots programme started by the Jane Goodall.

 Help for all Ages